honestappalachia/haps-docs/online-submission.rst

 1. A file or files to share with us
 2. A computer with internet access that you can install software on.
 Any common platform (Windows, Mac, Linux...) will work.

 The secure submission process and this guide to it are designed to be easy to use no matter your technical skill level!
-If, however, you run into problems, you can :ref:`contact` for help.
+If you run into problems, you can always :ref:`contact` for help.

-If you are not comfortable with using or unable to use the upload site, you can use our secure postal network to send us documents.
+If you are not comfortable with using or are unable to use the upload site, you can use our secure postal network to send us documents.
 Check out the :ref:`postal-submission` guide to learn how.

 Before you begin
 ----------------